wp-media/backwpup/readme.txt

 Even Google recommends regular backups and database maintenance to ensure the reliability and performance of your site.
 With BackWPup, you can follow best practices and keep your site secure and reliable.

-= 😎 Easy Migration =

-BackWPup makes migrating your WordPress site simple.
-Whether you’re switching hosts or moving to a new server, easily export your files and database, then restore everything with just a few clicks—quick and hassle-free.
-Available only on the Pro version - **[Get BackWPup Pro](https://backwpup.com/#buy)**
+= 🤖 AI-Assisted Backup Management with BackWPup 5.7 =

+Backups are not just about creating archives.
+They are about knowing your site is protected before an update, confirming scheduled backups completed successfully, and quickly investigating problems when they occur.

+BackWPup 5.7 brings these tasks into the tools many WordPress professionals already use every day.
+Through MCP (Model Context Protocol), BackWPup connects directly to AI assistants such as Claude Desktop, GitHub Copilot, and OpenAI Codex, allowing you to manage backups using natural language.

+Instead of navigating dashboards and logs, you can simply ask questions, run backups, review status, and troubleshoot issues directly from your AI assistant while keeping your backup data securely on your own WordPress site.

+= ⚙️ Built for Modern Technical Workflows: WP-CLI and MCP =

+BackWPup gives you two powerful ways to manage backups beyond the WordPress dashboard:

+* WP-CLI enables command-line automation for deployments, scripts, scheduled maintenance, and repeatable operational tasks.
+* MCP (Model Context Protocol) enables AI-assisted backup management through assistants such as Claude Desktop, GitHub Copilot, and OpenAI Codex.
+Check backup status, run backups, review logs, and troubleshoot issues using natural language.

+WP-CLI is ideal for automation.
+MCP is ideal for visibility, troubleshooting, and day-to-day backup management.
+Together, they give technical teams the flexibility to work the way they prefer.

-= ❓ Is BackWPup Free? =
+= 💎 BackWPup Pro Features =

- You can use BackWPup for free with all its basic features.
-The free version includes complete backup, scheduling, support for external storage services (like Dropbox, S3, FTP, and more) and restore.

- The pro version offers many additional features including more settings, destinations, and of course access to our premium support.
-Check out our premium plans: [https://backwpup.com/#buy](https://backwpup.com/#buy)
+BackWPup Pro is designed for professionals, agencies, online stores, and businesses that need advanced recovery, migration, security, and multisite capabilities.

+BackWPup Pro adds:

+* Direct restore from cloud storage: restore directly from supported cloud and server destinations without manually uploading backup archives.
+* Additional cloud destinations: including Google Drive, Microsoft OneDrive, Amazon Glacier, and HiDrive.
+* Backup encryption and encrypted restores: protect sensitive backup data with an additional layer of security.
+* Website migration: move your site to a new domain or hosting provider with automatic URL and database updates.
+* Advanced multisite support: manage and protect WordPress multisite networks more efficiently.
+* Standalone restore application: recover your website even when WordPress itself is unavailable.
+* Premium support: direct access to the BackWPup support team.

+Upgrade to Pro if you need faster recovery, stronger security, multisite workflows, website migration capabilities, or business-critical backup protection. **[Get BackWPup Pro](https://backwpup.com/pricing)**

+= 📚 Support, Documentation, and Additional Resources =

+* Documentation: step-by-step guides for backups, restores, migration, and AI-assisted management at [backwpup.com/docs](https://backwpup.com/docs).
+* Community support: free help in the WordPress.org support forum.
+* Premium support: BackWPup Pro customers get direct, ticket-based support from our team.
+* Product and Pro details: [backwpup.com](https://backwpup.com/).

+Protecting your site with BackWPup?
+Leave a review on WordPress.org to help other site owners discover it.

 = ℹ️ Who Are We? =

 We are [WP Media](https://wp-media.me/), the company behind WP Rocket, the best performance plugin for WordPress.

 Our mission is to improve the web.
 We are making it faster with [WP Rocket](https://wp-rocket.me/), lighter with [Imagify](https://imagify.io) and safer with [BackWPup](https://backwpup.com/).

 = 👋 Get in Touch! =

 * Website: [backwpup.com](https://backwpup.com/)
 * Contact Us: [https://backwpup.com/contact/](https://backwpup.com/contact/)

 = 🔌 Related Plugins =

 * [WP Rocket: The best performance plugin](https://wp-rocket.me/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=backwpupplugin) to speed up your WordPress website.
 * [Imagify: The best image optimization plugin](https://imagify.io/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=backwpupplugin) to speed up your website with lighter images.
 * [Lazy Load](https://wordpress.org/plugins/rocket-lazy-load/): The best Lazy Load script to reduce the number of HTTP requests and improve the website's loading time.

- * [Heartbeat Control by WP Rocket](https://wordpress.org/plugins/heartbeat-control/): Heartbeat Control by WP Rocket: The best plugin to control the WordPress Heartbeat API and reduce CPU usage.
+* [Heartbeat Control by WP Rocket](https://wordpress.org/plugins/heartbeat-control/): The best plugin to control the WordPress Heartbeat API and reduce CPU usage.

- * [RocketCDN: The best CDN plugin for WordPress](https://rocketcdn.me/wordpress/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=backwpupplugin) to propel your content at the speed of light – no matter where your users are located in the world.
+* [RocketCDN: The best CDN plugin for WordPress](https://rocketcdn.me/wordpress/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=backwpupplugin) to propel your content at the speed of light, no matter where your users are located in the world.
 * [Increase Max upload file size](https://wordpress.org/plugins/upload-max-file-size/): The best plugin to increase the upload file size limit to any value with one click.

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Installation ==

-= WordPress Admin Method =

- 1. Go to you administration area in WordPress `Plugins > Add`
- 2. Look for `BackWPup` (use search form)
- 3. Click on Install and activate the plugin
+1. In your WordPress admin, go to Plugins > Add New and search for BackWPup.
+Click Install Now, then Activate.
+(You can also upload the plugin ZIP under Plugins > Add New > Upload Plugin.)
+2. Open BackWPup in your admin menu and follow the guided setup.
+3. Choose what to back up (your full site, or just files or database), when it should run (hourly, daily, weekly, or monthly), and where to store it (your server and/or a cloud destination).
+4. Save your job and run your first backup.
+That's it: your site is now protected automatically.

 = FTP Method =

- 1. Upload the complete `backwpup` folder to the `/wp-content/plugins/` directory
+1. Upload the complete `backwpup` folder to the `/wp-content/plugins/` directory.
- 2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.

+== Frequently Asked Questions ==

+= How do I create my first backup? =

+Open BackWPup in your WordPress admin and follow the setup.
+Choose what to back up, set a schedule, pick a storage destination, and save.
+You can run a backup immediately with a single click.

+= How do I restore my site? =

+Go to your backups in the BackWPup dashboard, select the backup you want, and restore.
+In the free version you can restore backups you upload manually; BackWPup Pro lets you restore directly from any storage destination, including the cloud.

+= Is BackWPup free? =

+Yes, BackWPup Free includes full database and file backups, automated scheduling, multiple cloud storage destinations, restore functionality, and support for both WP-CLI and MCP (Model Context Protocol).
+BackWPup Pro adds direct cloud restores, encryption, website migration, advanced multisite capabilities, the standalone restore application, and premium support.

+= Where can I store my backups? =

+On your own web space, in the cloud, or both at once.
+A single backup job can store the same backup across multiple destinations, so you can combine local and cloud storage for extra protection.
+The free version includes Website Server (local), Dropbox, FTP, Microsoft Azure, Amazon S3 and compatible storage, SugarSync, and Rackspace Cloud Files; Pro adds Google Drive, Microsoft OneDrive, Amazon Glacier, and HiDrive.
+Each destination has its own settings, including how many backups to retain, and if one storage destination becomes unavailable, your backups stored in other destinations remain available.

+= Can I move my site to a new domain or host? =

+Yes, with BackWPup Pro.
+Migration restores your backup to a new URL and updates the database automatically, so you can move hosts or change domains without a manual rebuild.

+= Does BackWPup work with WP-CLI? =

+Yes.
+BackWPup supports WP-CLI in both Free and Pro, so you can trigger and automate backups from the command line and in your deployment scripts.

+= What is AI-assisted backup management, and do I need to be technical to use it? =

+It lets you manage your backups by chatting with an AI assistant like Claude Desktop, GitHub Copilot, or OpenAI Codex, for example, "run a backup before I update my plugins" or "was my last backup successful?"
+You don't need to write code.
+You connect your site once, then manage backups in plain language.
+It's available in BackWPup 5.7 and later.

+= Does my backup data leave my site when I use an AI assistant? =

+No. Your backups and site data stay on your WordPress install.
+The assistant connects to your site through a secure, credentialed connection and acts on your behalf, so your site remains the source of truth.

-= Pro Version =
+= Will BackWPup work on my host? =

- [You can find a detailed tutorial in the BackWPup documentation]. (https://backwpup.com/docs/install-backwpup-pro-activate-licence/)
+BackWPup is designed to run across a wide range of WordPress hosting environments and supports WordPress multisite.
+If you run into a host-specific issue, our documentation and support can help.

 == Screenshots ==